What does Bookend do? The crash course...

 Bookend is a not-for-profit education initiative that seeks to inspire students and their communities with the positive environmental careers they can build making the world a better place.

 Bookend is funded through the donation of time, energy and resources by private individuals concerned about building a positive and co-operative environmental future for our students and community.
 We started this work voluntarily as we feel privileged in our careers, and we wish to pass this inspiration and opportunity to the next generation.
 This dedication is supported and guided through our Patrons, including best selling international authors Bryce Courtenay (Founding Patron - see our farewell to Bryce) and Neil Gaiman, national economic commentator Saul Eslake, wilderness photography expert Liz Dombrovskis, and international award-winning documentary maker Cathy Henkel.

-Bookend is financially housed within the Pennicott Foundation and is physically hosted by the University of Tasmania in the School of Zoology and at the Institute for Marine and Antarctic Studies (IMAS).
+Bookend is financially housed within the Pennicott Foundation and is physically hosted by the University of Tasmania in the School of Biological Sciences and at the Institute for Marine and Antarctic Studies (IMAS).